-Proof sketch: We present an approximation-preserving reduction (see the textbook by Ausiello et al., 1999) from MINIMUM SET COVER to planning for delete relaxations.
-Since MINIMUM SET COVER has no constant-factor approximations unless P = NP (Ausiello et al. 1999, problem SP4), the claim follows.
-Given a MINIMUM SET COVER instance with set S and subsets $C_1, \ldots, C_m \subseteq S$ , the reduction generates operators $o_i^1, o_i^2, \ldots, o_i^N$ for each subset $C_i$ such that all these operators need to be applied (in sequence) in order to achieve a fact $a_i$ that marks that $C_i$ has been selected.
-From $a_i$ , facts corresponding to the elements of $C_i$ can then be directly achieved using operators which have precondition $a_i$ and add one element of $C_i$ at a time.
-To satisfy the goal, which consists of all facts corresponding to te elements of S, we must select enough subsets $C_i$ to cover S completely.
+Proof sketch: We present an approximation-preserving reduction (see the textbook by Ausiello et al. [18]) from MINIMUM SET COVER to planning for delete relaxations.
+Since MINIMUM SET COVER has no constant-factor approximations unless P = NP [18, problem SP4], the claim follows.
+Given a MINIMUM SET COVER instance with set

+S and subsets $C_1, \ldots, C_m \subseteq S$, the reduction generates operators $o_i^1, o_i^2, \ldots, o_i^N$ for each subset C_i such that all these operators need to be applied (in sequence) in order to achieve a fact a_i that marks that C_i has been selected.
+From a_i , facts corresponding to the elements of C_i can then be directly achieved using operators which have precondition a_i and add one element of C_i at a time.
+To satisfy the goal, which consists of all facts corresponding to elements of S, we must select enough subsets C_i to cover S completely.
 By choosing N appropriately (e. g., N = |S|), we can ensure that the overall plan length is dominated by the number of subsets chosen, and hence short relaxed plans correspond to small set covers.

-Theorem 2 shows that we cannot hope to find a polynomial algorithm that is guaranteed to find good approximations to $h^+$ .
-However, since theoretical results of this kind tend to rely on somewhat pathological problem instances, this does not mean that computing or approximating $h^+$ is necessarily difficult for practically interesting planning tasks.
-Hence, to get a handle on the complexity of computing $h^+$ in more typical cases, we now investigate the behaviour of $h^+$ in specific planning domains used as benchmarks in the planning community, specifically the domains considered by Helmert and Mattmüller in their theoretical study of admissible planning heuristics (2008).
+Theorem 2 shows that we cannot hope to find a polynomial algorithm that is guaranteed to find good approximations to h^+ .
+However, since theoretical results of this kind tend to rely on somewhat pathological problem instances, this does not mean that computing or approximating h^+ is necessarily difficult for practically interesting planning tasks.
+Hence, to get a handle on the complexity of computing h^+ in more typical cases, we now investigate the behaviour of h^+ in specific planning domains used as benchmarks in the planning community, specifically the domains considered by Helmert and Mattmüller in their theoretical study of admissible planning heuristics [17].

 It turns out that, at least for these domains, the situation is not quite as bleak.
-In all cases, we can compute constantfactor approximations to $h^+$ in polynomial time, and in some cases we even have polynomial algorithms for the perfect $h^+$ value, despite the fact that in most of these domains (all except GRIPPER and SCHEDULE; Helmert, 2008), computing the actual goal distance $h^$ is NP-hard.
+In all cases, we can compute constant-factor approximations to h^+ in polynomial time, and in some cases we even have polynomial algorithms for the perfect h^+ value, despite the fact that in most of these domains (all except GRIPPER and SCHEDULE [19]), computing the actual goal distance h^ is NP-hard.

-For space reasons, we refer to the literature for formal definitions of these common planning benchmarks (Helmert 2008) and only provide very brief proof sketches.
-An extensive discussion of these results, including full proofs, can be found in Betz's thesis (2009).
-The thesis also provides the actual performance ratios for the approximation algorithms.
-We do not mention these constants here because we have made no dedicated attempts to make them as small as possible, and hence they are of limited usefulness.
+For space reasons, we refer to the literature for formal definitions of these common planning benchmarks [19] and only provide very brief proof sketches.
+An extensive discussion of these results, including full proofs, can be found in Betz's thesis [20].

-Theorem 3 There exists a polynomial-time algorithm for computing $h^+(s)$ for arbitrary reachable states s of BLOCKSWORLD tasks.
+Theorem 3.
+There exists a polynomial-time algorithm for computing $h^+(s)$ for arbitrary reachable states s of BLOCKSWORLD tasks.

-Proof sketch: The subgoal ordering issues that make optimal BLOCKSWORLD planning hard in general (Gupta and Nau 1992) do not exist in the delete relaxation where simple greedy criteria are sufficient to decide which blocks to pick up and, after all pick-ups have been performed, where to drop them.
-See Betz's thesis for details (Betz 2009, Corollary 6.1).
+Proof sketch: The subgoal ordering issues that make optimal BLOCKSWORLD planning hard in general [21] do not exist in the delete relaxation where simple greedy criteria are sufficient to decide which blocks to pick up and, after all pick-ups have been performed, where to drop them.
+See Betz's thesis for details [20, Corollary 6.1].

-Theorem 4 There exists a polynomial-time algorithm for computing $h^+(s)$ for arbitrary reachable states s of GRIP-PER tasks.
+Theorem 4.
+There exists a polynomial-time algorithm for computing $h^+(s)$ for arbitrary reachable states s of GRIPPER tasks.

-Proof sketch: Due to symmetries in GRIPPER tasks, a closed formula for $h^+$ can be given.
-This formula can be evaluated in linear time (Betz 2009, Theorem 5.1).
+Proof sketch: Due to symmetries in GRIPPER tasks, a closed formula for h^+ can be given.
+This formula can be evaluated in linear time [20, Theorem 5.1].

-Theorem 5 Computing $h^+(s)$ for arbitrary reachable states s of LOGISTICS tasks is NP-hard, but polynomialtime constant-factor approximations exist.
+Theorem 5.
+Computing $h^+(s)$ for arbitrary reachable states s of LOGISTICS tasks is NP-hard, but polynomial-time constant-factor approximations exist.